rishihn/DS320-Project/README.md

 Data Integration Project for DS 320

-The main objec1ve of the term project is to demonstrate the feasibility of some of the learned data integration techniques to enable searching for informa6on across multiple sources and/or improve the predictive statistical analysis of a challenging real-world problem.
+The main objectve of the term project is to demonstrate the feasibility of some of the learned data integration techniques to enable searching for informa6on across multiple sources and/or improve the predictive statistical analysis of a challenging real-world problem.